kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 significant computational overhead and larger key/signature sizes compared to their classical counterparts.

+Another significant hurdle in the migration to PQ certificates is the upgrade of root certificates.
+These certificates have long validity periods and are installed in many devices and operating systems as trust anchors.

 Given these differences, the focus for immediate PQC adoption in TLS has been on hybrid key exchange mechanisms.
 These combine a classical algorithm (such as Elliptic Curve Diffie-Hellman Ephemeral (ECDHE)) with a PQC algorithm (such as